Reason Studios Reviews& Product Details

 The Reason interface has evolved as well, although the core structure has remained the same since 2000 and would be readily identifiable to anyone who initially encountered it.
 The left-hand Browser allows you to add instruments to your Rack, located on the top right by default.

 The Sequencer window, which allows you to add, record, and modify tracks, is normally found in the bottom right corner.
-It’s still possible to flip the rack around and digitally re-cable the instruments, which is fascinating if now almost-archaic concept—especially because, compared to the Mackie 1202-like rack-mount original mixer, filling the mixer in Reason is much more automated these days.
+It’s still possible to flip the rack around and digitally re-cable the instruments, which is fascinating if now an almost-archaic concept—especially because, compared to the Mackie 1202-like rack-mount original mixer, filling the mixer in Reason is much more automated these days.

 Reason for recording and mixing